 CD DVD mini replication refers to the manufacturing of CDs or DVDs in an 8 cm diameter format.
-These discs are used mainly for company advertising or promotion and therefore a relevant and eye-catching label is found on the top of the disc.
+These discs are mainly used for company advertising or promotion and therefore relevant and eye-catching labels are found on the top of these discs.

 Other than CD DVD mini replication, there is DVD or CD ROM business card replication.
-Once again like mini CD or DVD replication, this type of disc is manufactured for promotional or advertising purposes and has a flashy label on top and stored information on the disc.
+Once again, like mini CD or DVD replication, the manufacturing of this type of disc is for promotional or advertising purposes and it has a flashy label on top and information stored on it.
 However, the main difference between the DVD or CD ROM business card and the CD or DVD mini disc is the fact that DVD ROM or CD ROM business card replication involves the production of irregular shapes.
-The mini CD or min DVD is circular just like a standard 12 cm CD or DVD but the credit card discs can be found in a wide range of shapes.
-The most typical optical disc business card is shown below.
+Illustrated below is the typical type of optical disc business card.

 Business card CDs can have a variety of capacities from approximately 30 MB to 85 MB.
 Capacities for DVD business cards are from about 240 MB to 650 MB.
 Of course, the amount of information that the business card disc can hold depends on its shape.
 The more irregular the pattern, the less the disc can hold.

 The obvious question is why do these different sizes and shapes of CDs and DVDs function in standard drives even though they are not standard discs?
 They function because optical discs play from the inside out.
 If the information is continuous and not interrupted by an irregular disc shape, then information on the inner part of the disc is readable.